pyglet/pyglet/doc/programming_guide/media.rst

           -
           - PulseAudio [#pulseaudiof]_

-.. [#pulseaudiof] The :ref:`guide-pulseaudio` driver has limitations.
+.. [#pulseaudiof] The :ref:`guide-audio-driver-pulseaudio` driver has
-     For audio-intensive programs, consider using :ref:`guide-openal`.
+     limitations.
+For audio-intensive programs, consider using
+     :ref:`guide-audio-driver-openal`.

 .. [#openalf] OpenAL does not come preinstalled on Windows and some
      Linux distributions.